avarghesein/WhiteStat/README.md

  Note: The first docker command (for arm platform only) is to enable arm to X64 translations through [Qemu-User-Static](https://ownyourbits.com/2018/06/13/transparently-running-binaries-from-any-architecture-in-linux-with-qemu-and-binfmt_misc/)

  Earlier I was trying to build Qemu Virtual machines for ARMV7 architectures, which is painstaking and much slower.
 By using qemu-User-Static, build your ARM Container images at least 2x faster (when compared to building the same in the original armv7 devices like RaspberryPi)

+ #### Tools Used

+Front End(UX): Python Flask, BootStrap, JQuery, SASS

+Middle Ware: Python, Pcap System Library, Python Numpy/Pandas, Python Threads

+BackEnd: SQLite

+The entire components are built and packaged as Docker Images, and run as Containers in the Host System.
+Supports both X64 and arm/Armhf (ArmV7) architectures.
+Docker Images are available in Docker Hub.